String Submodular Functions with Curvature Constraints: Applications

-This contradicts with the diminishing-return property and finishes the argument.
-In fact, it is easy to show that $\eta \leq 1$ if and only if the sequence of noise variance is non-decreasing.
-In this case, the greedy strategy achieves at least a factor (better than $(1-e^{{-1}})$) of the optimal strategy.
+It is easy to show $\hat\eta \leq \eta \leq 1$ if and only if the sequence of noise variance is non-decreasing.
+In this case, we can compute the elemental curvature explicitly with additional information on how quickly the noise variance increases, which in turn provides performance bounds (better than $(1-e^{-1})$ for uniform matroid case and better than $1/2$ for non-uniform matroid case) for the greedy strategy.

-For general cases where the noise variance sequence is not necessarily non-decreasing.
-We will provide upper and lower bounds for the elemental forward curvature.
-The lower bound of the elemental forward curvature characterizes the best bound for the greedy strategy we can possibly obtain.
-The upper bound of the elemental forward curvature characterizes the worst bound for the greedy strategy we can possibly obtain.
-Instead of considering the forward elemental curvature directly, it suffices to calculate the curvature over all $M$ such that $|M|\leq 2K-2$: